aimms/documentation/webui/text-widget.rst

     When reading from a file or adding HTML content to the string parameter ensure that the quotes used in style tags are escaped eg: ``\"``.

-    When reading from a file and defining content for the string parameter you might want to add ``NoSave`` to the ``Property`` attribute.
+    When reading from a file and defining content for the string parameter, we strongly recommend you set ``NoSave`` to the ``Property`` attribute.
 This will ensure that the text is not stored in the case files, which would unnecessarily increase the size of the case file.